mcrowder65/resolve-promise-TEACHING/script.md

 utilities.getDogBreeds().then(outputDogBreeds)
 ```

+And you can see in the terminal, we have some dog breeds getting printed.

-Great, now let's look look further into this function to understand it.
+Let's look look further into this function to understand it.

 When `getDogBreeds()` is invoked, it returns a promise, in order to resolve that promise and get a value out of it.
 We need to use the `.then` callback.
 Then takes in a function as its argument, as you can see here.